Updated: Sep 9, 2021

 5. Try to save some of your salary each month

 I was intent on saving up as much money as I could during my gap year so I transferred half of my full-time wage each month to my savings account.
 This left me with a significantly smaller amount of money to work with throughout that month which ensured that I stayed within my means.
-I luckily did not have rent to pay (as I lived with my parents), but I spread this money between necessities such as: food, socialising, travel expenses etc. If you have more financial responsibilities such as rent or car payments, then try to save as much of your salary as you have left (e.g. aim for ~ 30%).
-You will be surprised by how much money you end up saving over just a few months and the interest you can accrue on this in your savings account!
+I luckily did not have rent to pay (as I lived with my parents), but I spread this money between necessities such as food, socialising, travel expenses, etc. If you have more financial responsibilities such as rent or car payments, then try to save as much of your salary as you have left (e.g. aim for ~ 30%).
+You will be surprised by how much money you end up saving over just a few months!

 Having a credit card is the easiest way to start building up your credit score at a younger age.
 Many people get confused with a credit card and what it actually means so I'll attempt to explain below.

 Your Debit card holds the money you ACTUALLY have.
 This is what you would call your 'current account' and when you become a university student, this changes to a student account because you often get given an overdraft (the bank will loan you a certain amount of money if you have overspent, but you will NEED to pay this back after a deadline before you start accruing interest/debt that you will also owe back to the bank).
 This is a really handy student blog on what a student account is and what you should look for when switching to one once you start university.

 A Credit card holds money that you DON'T have.
 This is the bank's money.
 Therefore, anything you spend on a credit card is not your money and you MUST pay it back each month, otherwise, interest will be applied = more to pay back = debt!

 So what's the point of a credit card then?